Modern Parents Messy Kids

 Project Organize Your ENTIRE Life: Principles of An Organized Playroom

 If you feel you’re in an ever-losing battle with your children’s games and toys, take comfort in the fact that you’re not alone.
-I’ve encountered few families who haven’t had some difficulty navigating the toy jungle.
+I’ve encountered few families who’ve had difficulty navigating the toy jungle.

 Before we talk toy storage, I would be remiss if I didn’t call your attention to quantity.
 It is vastly important that the amount of toys and games your child has to play with is reasonable.

-Not only does having a crazy amount of toys create chaos and intrude upon the likelihood that you or your children will be able to maintain order of them, it also overwhelms kids.
-They’re human, just like you and I. Their attention spans may be slightly less expansive, but they can still only do one thing at a time.
+Not only does having a crazy amount of toys create chaos and intrude upon the likelihood that your kid will be able to maintain order, it’s also completely overwhelming.
+Kids are human, just like you and I and can only do one thing at a time.

 Very small pieces, such as legos, can be kept in plastic containers with lids, as can messier things like arts and crafts supplies.